Coronavirus, face masks and America's new fault line - Local News 8

 Face masks, it seems, have become a new fault line in America.

-The decision to wear or avoid them in the middle of the coronavirus pandemic signaling whether people have chosen to adhere to public-health guidelines that have taken on political dimensions.
+The decision to wear or avoid them in the middle of the coronavirus pandemic signals whether people have chosen to adhere to public-health guidelines — a stress that’s playing out on personal and political levels.

+For some, the tension over face masks has resulted in great personal loss.
+On May 1, Calvin Munerlyn, a security guard at a Michigan Family Dollar store, was shot to death while reportedly enforcing the state’s policy to wear face coverings in enclosed public spaces.

+“This is senseless.
+Over a mask.
+Over a mask?”
+Tina James, Munerlyn’s cousin, told CNN affiliate WJRT.
+“This is not the way to do things right now.
+We need to come together.”

 Conspicuously, most weren’t wearing face masks.